goshiphq/goship-cms/content/blog/best-practices-for-intermodal-freight-transportation.md

 For road transport, one of the first things you need to check is the amount of fuel consumed by your truck and rail options.
 On top of that, make sure to check head haul and backhaul pricing and requirements.

-You also need to learn about the number of available containers and trailer and their sizes.
+You also need to learn about the number of available containers and [trailer types](https://www.goship.com/posts/what-are-the-types-of-trailers-in-truckload-shipping).

 Compare the transit times and the overall costs of all road options, considering the proximity of terminals and their hours of operation.